Are you looking for information about offers, devices or your account?

 Through our Supplier Performance Management Programme, Vodafone monitors our key suppliers’ health and safety and sustainable business performance standards, as well as their commercial, product and service performance.
 We define key suppliers in terms of the nature of their contribution to our business and the significance of our expenditure with them.

 We require suppliers to complete an ethical, labour and environmental risk questionnaire – and provide evidence to validate their responses.
 Suppliers can use the questionnaire to highlight ways in which they have shared best practice in their own business or their supply chains.
-This year we evaluated 35 key suppliers through this approach.
 Our supply chain team then validates and uses the information provided to assign each supplier an overall sustainability score and grade.
 These scores are also used to grant two Vodafone Supplier Awards, one for health and safety and the other for sustainability.

 aside-joint-audit-cooperation-300